 Gentle Stretching Exercises

 After tongue tie laser surgery, you’ll need to gently stretch your child’s lips and tongue so the frenulum doesn’t reattach.
-Our pediatric dentist will give you instructions on how to do this and answer any questions you may have about how to care for your child after tongue tie release.
+Our pediatric dentists will give you instructions on how to do this and answer any questions you may have about how to care for your child after tongue tie release.
 Many parents find it easier to do the stretching exercises by placing the baby on their back, feet facing away.

 It’s normal for the soft tissue to be light yellow or white where thewas released.
 It’ll take time for the tissue to heal and return to its normal pink color.
 It’s been our experience that babies don’t appreciate the stretching exercises, but usually calm down quickly.
 If you have any questions or concerns after your child’s appointment, don’t hesitate to call our office.